Pig (card game): Donkey

-Having probably emerged by 1945, the rules of a variant called Donkey are described in the 1957 Culbertson's Hoyle.
-They are the same as in the early version of Pig above, except that "a number of chips, matches, or other tokens" are used; always one fewer than the number of active players.
+Having probably emerged by 1945, the rules of a variant called donkey are described in the 1957 Culbertson's Hoyle.
+They are the same as in the early version of pig above, except that "a number of chips, matches, or other tokens" are used; always one fewer than the number of active players.
 These objects are placed in the middle.
-A player who collects four of a kind, calls "Donkey" and takes a chip, etc. The others now also pick up a chip if they can and the player left without a chip is the Donkey and loses the game.
+A player who collects four of a kind, calls "donkey" and takes a chip, etc. The others now also pick up a chip if they can and the player left without a chip is the donkey and loses the game.

+In Mulac (1946), donkey only differs in that, instead of placing a finger on their noses, players put their hands either side of their head imitating donkey ears.
+She also gives a version using objects such as spoons or spools, which she calls spoof.

-Maguire (1990) adds the requirement for a scorekeeper and introduces the rule that, each time a player becomes the Donkey, that player is assigned a letter from that word.
+Maguire (1990) adds the requirement for a scorekeeper and introduces the rule that, each time a player becomes the donkey, that player is assigned a letter from that word.
 The first player to be assigned all the letters, i.e. D-O-N-K-E-Y, is the loser.